 You will be supported by:

-- interactive and collaborative teaching methods promoting shared enquiry
+- interactive and collaborative teaching methods promoting shared inquiry

 - individual and group tutorials